Cost of House Beam Replacement

 | Project Type | Typical Range |

-- Materials: Common options include wood, steel, or engineered lumber, selected based on load requirements and compatibility with existing structures.
+- Materials: Common options include engineered wood, steel, or traditional timber beams, selected based on load requirements and existing framing.

-- Labor Complexity: The process may involve temporary shoring, precise measurements, and careful removal to ensure structural stability during replacement.
+- Labor Complexity: The process may involve temporary shoring, precise measurements, and careful removal and installation, which can impact labor time and cost.

-- Permitting: Local building codes typically require permits for structural work, which may include inspections and approval processes.
+- Permitting: Local building codes often require permits for structural modifications, which may involve inspections and approval processes.

 | Scope/Size | Typical Range |